-And now for something completely familiar, a thoughtful and deftly tuned look at the films of Terry Gilliam by Sir Percy Derailleur-Lambert, noted British film critic and curator of the Chinese Bicycle Museum in Ipswich.
+And now for something completely familiar, a thoughtful and deftly tuned look at the madcap and mischievous indie film art of Terence Vance “Terry” Gilliam by Sir Percy Derailleur-Lambert, noted British film critic and volunteer curator of the Chinese Bicycle Museum in Ipswich.

 in the allegorical film art

 of Terry V. Gilliam

 Like many film artists of his era, particularly those with a fondness for riding Chinese bicycles, Terry V. “Terry Baby” Gilliam was so moved by the helicopter crash that killed actor/writer/director Vic Morrow and illegally hired and employed child extras Renee Chen and Myca Le around 2:20 am in the early morning hours of July 23, 1982 on the George Folsey jr. produced John Landis set of the twilit, allegorical, Kathleen Kennedy associate produced, Frank Marshall produced, and Landis and Steven Spielberg executive produced Landis, Spielberg, Joe Dante and George Miller docufeature film TWILIGHT ZONE: THE MOVIE (1983) that he put off cycling for a year and made the TZ disaster a major theme of his post-1982 film art.
 However, unlike other film artists of his era, Gilliam had fled his home country of the United States, for a more stable life and pleasant cycling in the United Kingdom.
 In addition, long before the TZ disaster Gilliam had already spent years desperately warning film artists and audiences in his film art about the dangers of embracing insatiable blockbuster beasts and valiantly crusading with a tin foil lance on his favourite ’64 Beijing Zephyr ten-speed against these ravenous and loot lusting blockbuster beasts with big, sharp, pointy and saliva dripping teeth.